Five Came Back: Box office

 Even though the studio had planned it as a standard "B" movie, Five Came Back became a surprise hit that "quickly amassed an enthusiastic word-of-mouth campaign among moviegoers".
 The film, which cost $225,000 to make, eventually earned $262,000 in profits".

 Legacy

-The film is widely viewed as having paved the way for disaster epics of the '70s, like Airport and Poseidon Adventure.
+Five Came Back has often been appraised as one of the best and most influential "B" pictures of the era.
+The film is widely viewed as having paved the way for disaster epics of the 1970s, like Airport and The Poseidon Adventure.
+Five Came Back also served as a partial inspiration for the popular TV sitcom Gilligan's Island.

 Five Came Back was admired by Buddy De Sylva at Paramount, who later put Farrow under contract and gave him A-picture assignments.

-Five Came Back also served as a partial inspiration for the popular TV sitcom Gilligan's Island.

-It was remade in 1956 as Back from Eternity.
-Farrow directed this film as well, and was also the producer.
+After leaving Paramount and freelancing, Farrow returned to RKO for a three-picture deal.
+His first film under the deal was a remake of Five Came Back, retitled Back from Eternity; it was released in 1956, shortly before the studio ceased operations.

-It is also credited as inspiring the 1967 Star Trek episode "The Galileo Seven".
+The film is also credited as inspiring the 1967 Star Trek episode "The Galileo Seven".
+Star Trek was produced by Ball through Desilu, and filmed on the old RKO lot.